Uitgelogd

 Documentary Collection

-• Payment due only after goods ship
+• Usually only pay after goods ship

 Request to issue a Documentary Export Collection